Kathir-Kalidass/Events-Management-Application/README.md

 ## 👥 Default User Accounts

-After running sample data creation:
+After setting up the application, you can create accounts or use sample data:

 ### HOD Account
 - **Email**: hod@annauniv.edu